The Designery®

 Is The Designery a good franchise to own?

 Whether The Designery is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: The Designery operates 73 locations, received a legal risk score of 76/100, a training and support score of 36/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: The Designery operates 73 locations, received a legal risk score of 61/100, a training and support score of 36/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a The Designery franchise worth the investment?

 The value of a The Designery franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $185,439 to $420,439.
-The system reported 1 terminated units in 2025.
+The Designery disclosed average gross sales of $1,349,579 in 2026.
+The system reported 1 terminated units in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of The Designery franchises?